AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/using-date-diff-calc-column-.md

 **Explanation**

 The `Date Difference` column type: finds the time between two events belonging to a single record, based on the event timestamps.
-The raw value calculated in this column is in seconds, but it will auto-convert to minutes, hours, days and so on for display on reports.
-When used as a filter/group by, however, you will want to use the value in seconds.
+The raw value calculated in this column is in seconds, but it auto-converts to minutes, hours, days, and so on, for display on reports.
+When used as a filter/group by, however, you want to use the value in seconds.

 A `date difference` calculated column could be used to create a metric which calculates the average or median time between two events, such as average time between customer registration and their first orders.